yukiisbored/blog/content/posts/trying-to-live-without-google.md

 However, there's one issue.
 I started to use email more and the limited space of 1 GB is starting to become a huge limit for me.
 This was also during the time I was starting to plan my future as high school was ending soon.
-Another thing is i'm somewhat stuck with my pseudo that is `yuki_is_bored` as I legitemately have actual certificates under that name along with my entire existence on the Internet is connected to it and having to explain from someone who works as a recruiter or work at an embassy of a foreign country why your email has "Yuki is
+Another thing is I'm somewhat stuck with my pseudo that is `yuki_is_bored` as I legitimately have actual certificates under that name along with my entire existence on the Internet is connected to it and having to explain from someone who works as a recruiter or work at an embassy of a foreign country why your email has "Yuki is